egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 DNSMasq gives you the ability to use a different DNS server per domain.
 This works by using the server directive e.g. for resolving the bbc and google domain only with 9.9.9.9:
 `server=/bbc.com/google.com/9.9.9.9`
-For openWRT you can use the GUI: Network > DHCP and DNS > Forwards > DNS Forewards and add: `/bbc.com/google/com/9.9.9.9`
+For openWRT you can use the GUI: Network > DHCP and DNS > Forwards > DNS Forwards and add: `/bbc.com/google/com/9.9.9.9`
 or add to `/etc/config/dhcp`:
 ```
 list server '/bbc.com/google/com/9.9.9.9'
 ```

 Next you can use PBR to route the traffic to 9.9.9.9 via the VPN.
 As DNSMasq sits on the router you have to use an `OUTPUT` PBR rule that targets traffic coming out of the router.
 In the PBR GUI (Services > Policy Routing) create a new rule with remote address `9.9.9.9`, Chain: output, Interface: your VPN,
 or add in /etc/config/pbr:
 ```